Genealogy Research in Sri Lanka – A startup guide from www.defonseka.com

 The family seniors are the best bet for information.
 They could be from your own family or related or connected families.
 They have a treasure trove of knowledge, which needs to be captured and documented before their own demise.

 For me, some of the best leads for information, stories and documents came from them.
 The wealth of material they passed on to me was immense.
-Six of the people whom I have listed in the acknowledgements page is no longer living, and I am glad that I did it at a time when they were alive and of sound disposition.
-The information they gave me have been used to build and expand the family tree, make interconnections with other families, and developed into stories with their anecdotal data.
+Six of the people whom I have listed in the acknowledgements page is no longer living, and I am glad that I did reach out to them at a time when they were alive and of sound disposition.
+The information they gave me have been used to build and expand the family tree, make interconnections with other families, trace family properties and developed into stories with their anecdotal data.

 Consult sources of records